Loch Ard Blowhole Lookout

 A previous lookout at the Blowhole was removed several years ago due to potential visitor risks posed by the natural erosion of the limestone rock.
 The new Lock Ard Blowhole Lookout will provide a better experience at this spectacular part of the Port Campbell National Park, improving accessibility, ensuring visitor safety and protecting the fragile environment.

-What will the local community experience during construction?
+What will the local community notice during construction?

-Intermittent road closures will be necessary throughout construction.
+In addition to changes to access around the construction site, there will be intermittent road closures during the project.
 For the latest information on park conditions and closures in Port Campbell National Park, visit www.parks.vic.gov.au/places-to-see/parks/port-campbell-national-park.

 Was there community consultation on this project?

-During 2018, Parks Victoria sought public feedback on the concept designs for the lookout, in addition to another lookout at The Saddle and a pedestrian bridge at Port Campbell.
+During 2018, Parks Victoria sought public feedback on the concept designs for this lookout, in addition to another lookout at the 'Saddle' and a pedestrian bridge at Port Campbell.

 How are the environment and cultural values being protected during construction?